fostroll/junky/doc/README_DATASETS.md

 ### WordDataset

-Maps tokenized sentences to sequences of their tokens' vectors.
+Maps tokenized sentences to sequences of their words' vectors.

 ```python
 from junky.dataset import WordDataset